treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

     return (self.x, self.y, self.z) == (other.x, other.y, other.z)
 ```

-We've added some symmetry to our code: we have one `==` expression with the same kind of object on each side of it.
+I find this more readable, mostly because **we've added symmetry to our code**: we have one `==` expression with the same kind of object on each side of it.
-I find this more readable than the alternative.

 ## Deep ordering